Read our latest case study

 If you have one night: Locavore NXT or Nusantara, depending on whether you want experimentation (NXT) or Indonesian regional depth (Nusantara).
 Either is the right answer.

-If you have two nights: One tasting menu (Locavore NXT, Nusantara, Mozaic or Syrco BASÈ) and one mid-tier dinner (Hujan Locale or Liap Liap).
+If you have two nights: One tasting menu (Locavore NXT, Nusantara, Mozaic or Syrco BASÈ) and one mid-tier dinner at NARI, Wedja or Kagemusha.
 Don't double-stack tasting menus on consecutive nights.
 Your palate dulls and the second meal lands worse than it should.

-If you have three nights: One tasting menu, one mid-tier dinner, and one bar-as-dinner night at Night Rooster or Peggy's.
+If you have three nights: One tasting menu, one mid-tier or international dinner (NARI for Mediterranean, Rayjin Ubud for Japanese, Wedja for a long lunch into evening), and one bar-as-dinner night at Night Rooster.
 Or substitute Room4Dessert for the bar night if you want a second tasting menu format that won't repeat the first.

-If you're with a larger group (6+ people): Hujan Locale, Solea, Liap Liap and Mozaic all handle larger parties well.
-The smaller tasting menu restaurants (Syrco BASÈ, Blanco par Mandif) are harder for groups.
+If you're with a larger group (6+ people): NARI, Wedja and Mozaic all handle larger parties well.
+The smaller tasting menu restaurants (Syrco BASÈ, Blanco par Mandif) and Rayjin Ubud's counter format are harder for groups.
 Six is usually the practical maximum, and it's the kitchen's call whether to accept eight.

-If you only have time for lunch: Solea or Mozaic for an open-air, relaxed midday meal.
-Mama Bowl for something faster and lighter.
+If you only have time for lunch: Wedja or Mozaic for an open-air, relaxed midday meal.
+Locavore To Go for a serious burger or sandwich, or Kagemusha for a fast Japanese lunch.

 Our framework: Mix tiers.
 The trip people remember is one tasting menu, one neighbourhood dinner, and one bar night, not three tasting menus in a row.
 Diminishing returns set in faster than people expect.